emarcey/cicerone/glossary/malts.md

 * Notes:
 	* small range of colors
 	* slight differences in intensity
+	* first developed by Spaten Brewery, Munich in 1830s
+	* one of first indirectly fired kilns in Germany
+	* First style made with this: Märzen in 1841
 * Kilning: higher temperature and longer time than Pilsner or Vienna
+	* usually 50-70°C (120-160°F), then a quick cure at 110°C (230°F) to initiate Maillard reaction
 * Flavors: toast, biscuit, pretzel, muesli, bread crust
 * Color: amber, brown
 * Uses:
 	* Austrian/German: amber and dark lagers
+		* all Munich styles except Munich Helles and Helles Bock
+		* amber - dark brown (Munich Dunkel, Dunkles Bock)
+		* some beers might add a portion of Pilsner to lighten color/flavor
 	* Belgian: sparingly.
 Small portions in dubbels, some Bière de Garde.
 Base malt for Flanders Red
 # Pale Ale Malt
 * Notes: